What is Code Obfuscation?

 Should I obfuscate my application?

-If you are releasing valuable software (especially Java, Android, .NET and iOS) anywhere outside your immediate control and you are not distributing the source code, obfuscation should probably be part of your application development process.
+Strongly consider utilizing obfuscation and runtime app self-protection if you release software that runs in an untrusted environment and has intellectual property, provides access to sensitive information, or has gated functionality.
 Obfuscation makes it much more difﬁcult for attackers to review the code and analyze the application.
-It also may make it hard for hackers to debug and tamper with your application.
-The end goal is to make it difﬁcult to extract or discover useful information, such as trade secrets (IP), credentials, or security vulnerabilities from an application.
+It also makes it hard for hackers to debug and tamper with your application.
+The end goal is to add a layer of protection to make it difﬁcult to extract or discover useful information, such as trade secrets (IP), credentials, or security vulnerabilities from an application.
 It should also make it more difficult to modify application logic or repackage an application with malicious code.